26 Nosler vs. 28 Nosler: Long-Range Hunting Cartridges, Perfected

-The 26 Nosler and 28 Nosler are the first two entries in the Nosler cartridge line that were specifically designed for long range shooting and big game hunting.
+The 26 Nosler and 28 Nosler are the first two entries in the Nosler cartridge line that are specifically designed for long-range shooting and big game hunting.

-Both rounds were developed to push the edges of the performance envelope and give shooters an incredibly flat shooting, hard-hitting round that could dominate the great outdoors and the F-class firing line simultaneously.
+Both rounds were developed to push the edges of the performance envelope and give shooters an incredibly flat-shooting, hard-hitting round that can dominate both the great outdoors and the F Class firing line.

-The 26 and 28 Nosler are nearly identical in external dimensions as well as ballistic performance with the primary difference between the two being the caliber of bullet they fire.
-Both rounds are extremely effective at harvesting big game like elk and moose as well as being excellent options for 1,000-yard target shooting.
+The 26 Nosler and 28 Nosler are nearly identical in external dimensions and ballistic performance, with the primary difference between them being their calibers.
+Both rounds are extremely effective at harvesting big game like elk and moose, as well as well as shooting targets at 1,000 yards and beyond.

-What is the difference between the 26 Nosler and the 28 Nosler?
+What Is the Difference Between 26 Nosler and 28 Nosler?

-The difference between the 26 Nosler and the 28 Nosler is the 26 Nosler fires a 6.5mm or 0.264” diameter bullet while the 28 Nosler fires a 7mm or 0.284” diameter bullet.
+The difference between the 26 Nosler and the 28 Nosler is this: the 26 Nosler fires a 6.5mm (0.264”) diameter bullet, whereas the 28 Nosler fires a 7mm (0.284”) diameter bullet.
 This means the 28 Nosler can fire heavier bullets and has a slightly longer effective range than the 26 Nosler.

 Cartridge Specs

-The 26 Nosler was the first cartridge released by the company in 2013.
-Following the 26’s success, the 28 Nosler was released two years later in 2015.
+The 26 Nosler was the first cartridge released by its Oregonian designer in 2013.
+Following its success, the 28 Nosler was released two years later in 2015.

-At the time of writing, there are currently six Nosler cartridges available on the market listed below in order of their release:
+At the time of writing, there are currently six Nosler cartridges on the market, listed below in order of their release:

 - 26 Nosler (2013)